Skip to main content

 Annual Leave

-Sick leave is paid at 75% - 100% of the allowance and employees may receive upto180 days of leave
+Sick leave is generally paid at 75% – 100% depending on the case and may extend up to 183 days in many situations

 Sick Leave

-126 days of paid maternity leave and 5 - 10 days of paid paternity leave
+126 days of paid maternity leave and 10 working days of paid paternity leave

 Maternity & Paternity Leave